Sojitz Corporation

 【New Businesses】

-For all new businesses initiated going forward, Sojitz aims to realize net-zero carbon emissions by 2050.
+Sojitz aims to achieve net-zero carbon emissions for all new businesses by 2050.

-The aforementioned goals are based on the current future forecast and will be subject to flexible review in accordance with social trends and technological innovations.
+The aforementioned goals are based on the current future forecast and will be subject to review in accordance with social trends and technological developments.

 Sojitz’s Perspective on its Responsibility to Achieve a Decarbonized Society